COASTAL MARTEN } Martes americana humboldtensis

 HABITAT: Coastal martens are very strongly associated with closed-canopy, old-growth forests with complex structure on or near the ground.
 Martens are known to avoid younger forests and open areas such as clearcuts, as well as fragmented areas.
 They will not cross large areas with low canopy closure.
 Martens also require old-growth elements for denning sites.
 Kits are weaned at 42 days, emerging from their dens at 50 days to begin foraging independently.

 RANGE: In California, the coastal marten historically occurred in coastal forests from Sonoma County, California north to the border of Curry County, Oregon.
 The marten also once occurred throughout coastal Oregon forests.
 Today, the subspecies has been extirpated from 95 percent of its California range and exists only in west-central and extreme southwestern Oregon.

 BREEDING: Martens mate from late June to early August, with most mating occurring in July; they give birth in March and April.

 LIFE CYCLE: Martens can live up to 14.5 years in the wild.

-FEEDING HABITS: Humboldt martens primarily eat small mammals such as squirrels and voles, but they also eat huckleberries, salal berries, birds, eggs, reptiles, fish, carrion and insects.
+FEEDING HABITS: Coastal martens primarily eat small mammals such as squirrels and voles, but they also eat huckleberries, salal berries, birds, eggs, reptiles, fish, carrion and insects.
 Diet is both regionally and seasonally variable.

-THREATS: The primary threat to the Humboldt marten is logging of old-growth and coniferous forests, which eliminates, degrades and fragments its remaining habitat.
+THREATS: The primary threat to the Coastal marten is logging of old-growth and coniferous forests, which eliminates, degrades and fragments its remaining habitat.
 The animal is also at risk from small population size and low genetic variability, wildfire, predation, climate change and legal trapping in Oregon.